Skip to content

 cp -r patches qbt-build/

-• Option 3: You can set the build dir to the root of the github repo and the script will find the patches
+• Option 3: Set the build dir to the repo root so the script finds patches automatically:

 export qbt_build_dir="."